kris701/ArduLED/README.md

 ### This project is work in progress, expect errors and mistakes

 Welcome, to the ArduLED project.
 What is this? you may ask, this is a program, both one for an Arduino and one for a computer, together makes it posable to control Neopixels.
 It features easy-to-do setup, that does not require much work.
-A full list of features can be made:
+A list of features can be made:

- - Supports up to 8 LED strips with a total of 128 LEDs (on a standard Arduino with 2kb of memory)
+ - Supports up to 8 LED strips with a total of 128 LEDs (on a standard Arduino with 2kb of memory, in normal mode)
  - Dynamic setup from the computer, there is no need to change the code for the Arduino if changes to your setup are made
  - BASS.NET powered visualizer, with a lot of diffrent options
  - Fading colors
  - Instructions mode, setup a set of instructions that the LED will follow
+ - Ambilight feature
  - Very easy use
  - Supports multiple languages